 What are we most excited about, as a team, to do next Sprint to improve our process?

 While tapping into the team’s shared energy for an idea, temper the consideration with sober feasibility.
 The team should make testing criteria clear and should estimate the work necessary to achieve this kaizen.
 As in Scrumming the Scrum, account for the estimate by packaging the kaizen as an estimated Product Backlog Item at the top of the Product Backlog.

 ✥ ✥ ✥

-Another key to this pattern’s success is that framing the chosen kaizen in terms of what the team thinks will be beneficial affirms to the team that it really is an Autonomous Team.
-It is likely that if one measures the success of a team by how it will make them feel better, it will gain a sense of control over its fate and a heightened sense of autonomy.
+Another key to this pattern’s success: framing the chosen kaizen in terms of what the team thinks will be beneficial affirms to the team that it really is an Autonomous Team.
+If one measures the success of a team by how it makes itself feel better, the team will likely gain a sense of control over its fate and a heightened sense of autonomy.
 This tacit benefit alone may contribute as much to the emotional state of the team as do the prospects for the improvement results themselves.

 The desired improvement might become part of the Sprint Goal, in which case this pattern can help create the Sprint Goal.
 A series of Sprint Goals line up with Pink’s broader notion of purpose.
-Etzioni () puts happiness in conflict with affirmation or doing that which is in line with the team’s moral commitments, and a proper sense of purpose reflects that the team is doing something morally profound.
+Purpose links to affirmation and a sense of morality; Etzioni () puts happiness in conflict with affirmation or doing that which is in line with the team’s moral commitments, with a proper sense of purpose reflecting that the team is doing something morally profound.

-In Japanese culture, and particularly in Okinawa, the term ikigai (生き甲斐) is what gives you a reason for getting out of bed in the morning.
-It is about having a sense of purpose, and research has borne out that it is central to happiness ().
+In Japanese culture, and particularly in Okinawa, the term ikigai (生き甲斐) represents what gives you a reason for getting out of bed in the morning.
+It is about having a sense of purpose, and research has borne out that purpose is central to happiness ().